 A permanent resident (called lawful permanent resident or LPR) or conditional resident (CR) who has remained outside the United States for longer than one year, or beyond the validity period of a Re-entry Permit, will require a new immigrant visa to enter the United States and resume permanent residence.

-The Permanent Resident can appear in the Consular Section any Monday or Tuesday between 1pm to 2pm to apply for a Boarding Foil.
+The Permanent Resident can appear in the Consular Section any Monday or Tuesday between 1pm to 2pm to apply for a returning resident visa.
 The following are the required documents:

 - A valid passport